-The Bachelor Programme in Game Design and Graphics gives you the tools to work with the game medium on a professional level and equips you to develop new expressions within the field.
+The Bachelor's Programme in Game Design and Graphics gives you the tools to work with the game medium on a professional level and equips you to develop new expressions within the field.
 The programme specialises in producing art for game development.
-Former graduates have started their own studios and work at some of the world's best known game companies.
+Former graduates have started their own studios and work at some of the world's best-known game companies.

-Numerous profiles from the game industry and other higher education institutions have given this Bachelor's programme high praise: “This game design programme is one of the best that I have seen, particularly the polymorphous approach to design.
+Numerous profiles from the game industry and other higher education institutions have given this Bachelor's Programme in Game Design high praise.
+Professor Derek A. Burrill from the University of California once said: "This game design programme is one of the best that I have seen, particularly the polymorphous approach to design.
 The code is only as good as the player experience, and this shows.
-Also, there is a political approach that inflects design that gives many of us hope for a mature and complex industry of the future.” – Prof. Derek A. Burrill, University of California
+Also, there is a political approach that inflects design that gives many of us hope for a mature and complex industry of the future."

-The education mixes practical game development with theoretical courses within game design and graphics.
+The programme mixes practical game development and theoretical courses within game design and graphics.
 In the programme, we explore theories and methods in game design, game development and game analysis.
 Game developers need good communicative skills both to communicate with their team and to shape the experience that the game will provide.
 To reflect this, the programme provides training in expression through text, imagery and games, as well as verbal communication.

 As an artist, you learn to produce art assets for 2D and 3D games, combining theoretical and artistic knowledge with the technical skills inherent to the medium.
 The programme also trains practical production with other disciplines through several project courses.

 The programme has a good reputation internationally thanks to the high level of our students' productions.
 Invited professionals and academics come to share their experience and knowledge during recurring events.
 This provides plenty of opportunities to build a contact network.
 Past students have a track record of winning prizes at the Swedish Game Awards, the largest Nordic competition for independent developers.